-The Viltrox best monopod features a quick-release plate with 1/4" & 3/8" Screws and a removable tripod leg for stable mounting on flat surfaces.
-If you want to detach the legs, just swivel the monopod and you are done.
+The Viltrox best monopod features a quick-release plate with 1/4" & 3/8" Screws and a removable tripod leg section for stable mounting on flat surfaces.
+If you want to detach the leg section, just swivel the monopod and you are done.

 The weight capacity is only 13.2 lbs, which is a slight letdown, compared to the other features of the monopod.
 But hey, as long as you don’t mount your heaviest lenses on this, it will work just fine.

 Sturdy construction, easy to set up, assemble, dismantle and lock, excellent pan and tilt movements, can’t ask for more really.

 5. Manfrotto MMCOMPACT-BK – Best Monopod for compact camera systems

 The Manfrotto MMCOMPACT-BK has become one of our personal favorite travel monopods off late.